 October 22, 2024

-In Part I of his three-part series on the Endowment Model, Deputy CIO Matt Bank argued that the Endowment Model is better thought of as a set of investment principles than a recipe to be followed.
+In Part I of his three-part series on the Endowment Model, Co-CIO Matt Bank argued that the Endowment Model is better thought of as a set of investment principles than a recipe to be followed.
 Merely replicating the asset allocation of Yale’s Investment Office or another leading institutional investor has always been an unlikely path to success for the average investor.
 Nevertheless, blaming the model for the disappointing performance of institutional funds over the last decade-and-a-half has become sport.

 Active management in any form is, for the most part, doomed in aggregate.